The Star Cactus

 Six species in the genus with a number of sub species and named cultivars available for sale,

 It is the amazing shape of the main plant body that makes this such an attractive plant.
 A few common names including Bishop’s Hat Cactus and Star Cactus give us a hint as the the shape of this plant.

-It is Astrophytum myriostigma var. quadricostatum with is four cornered look and grey body that is called the Bishop’s Hat Cactus .
+- Astrophytum myriostigma var. quadricostatum with is four cornered look and grey body, is called the Bishop’s Hat Cactus .
 This is a spineless variety with pale lemon – yellow flowers.
 This is one of the easier species to grow.

 Propagation is usually from seed which appear in the small fruits after the flowers.